 - Use Microsoft Forms to assess your students, collect feedback from parents, and collaborate with other educators.

-- Create surveys, quizzes, and polls, and easily see results as they come in.
+- Create surveys, quizzes, and polls, and easily see the results as they come in.

 - Share quizzes with your students using any web browser, even on mobile devices.